DorenCalliku/markdown-cv/index.md

 ### Experienced in

-__machine learning, python__ - providing pipelines through processing of neuroimaging and clinical data; concentration on fairness and explainability.
+__machine learning, python__ - pipelines for clinical data, including electrophysiology and neuroimaging; concentration on fairness and explainability.

+__knowledge graphs, ontologies__ - simplifying text through merging scientific ontologies.

 __web, flask__ - full-stack development of prototypes for startups for different industries.

-__knowledge graphs, ontologies__ - simplifying text through merging scientific ontologies.

 ## Practice